All Episodes

 Here in South Dakota, you'll never pay a penny in personal state income tax.

-And we accept most out of state professional licenses.
+And we accept most out-of-state professional licenses.

-Hey, aren't you Governor Gnome?
+Hey, aren't you Governor Noam?

 Yes, I am.